-- 1.1 Corporate governance is the name given to the system by which councils direct and control their functions.
-It is about ensuring that councils do the right things, in the right way, for the right people, in a timely, inclusive, open, honest and accountable manner. - 1.2 This report reviews the Council's Local Code of Corporate Governance and provides evidence of how the Council complies with the code.
-Delivering Good Governance in Local Government: Framework, was refreshed in 2016 by CIPFA in association with Solace, the framework sets the standard for local authority governance in the UK. - 1.3 The evidence presented in Appendix 1 demonstrates that strong governance arrangements are in place within the Council and that Councillors and Officers are working together to lead and manage the Council in order to provide vital public services.
+- 1.1 Corporate governance is the name given to the system by which Councils direct and control their functions.
+It is about ensuring that Councils do the right things, in the right way, for the right people, in a timely, inclusive, open, honest and accountable manner. - 1.2 This report reviews the Council's Local Code of Corporate Governance and provides evidence of how the Council complies with the code.
+Delivering Good Governance in Local Government: Framework, was refreshed in 2016 by CIPFA in association with Solace, the framework sets the standard for local authority governance in the UK. - 1.3 The evidence presented in Appendix 1 reflects the impact that the COVID-19 pandemic has had on the Council's governance arrangements for 2020.
+The evidence presented demonstrates that strong governance arrangements have remained and are in place within the Council, and that Councillors and Officers are working together to lead and manage the Council in order to provide vital public services.